tmciver/lein-bundle/README.md

     $ lein bundle deploy-to-obr

-Note that the implementation uses scp to update the remote OBR and this requires a properly configured ssh-agent.
+Note that the implementation uses scp to update the remote OBR and this requires a properly configured ssh-agent on the development system.

 ## License